 24. Visit a board games cafe

-Playing board games at Thirsty Meeples cafe, near Gloucester Green bus station, is a great way to while away a wet afternoon.
+Playing board games at Thirsty Meeples cafe, near Gloucester Green bus station, is a great choice on a wet afternoon.
 Pay a cover charge and play as many games as you wish for 3 hours.
 There are hundreds available for all ages; the staff will recommend games and explain rules if necessary.
 Book a table in advance if visiting at the weekend.

 25. CS Lewis Nature Reserve